 Whether you want to be granular and identify the exact time of day you want a post to go out, or simply identify the day or week, you should do so in your editorial calendar.

-When you’ve identified the right time to release your content, you can start putting the gears of your content production process into motion.
-With a solid idea of deadlines, team members can start collecting any resources they need and creating the content ready for the publishing date.
+When you’ve decided on the right time to release your content, you can start putting the gears of your content production process into motion.
+With a solid idea of deadlines, team members can collect the necessary resources and create content to be set for the publishing date.

 Publishing frequency can be flexible, too.
 If there’s a hot-button issue you want to cover with your content one week, you can move the publishing dates around for your evergreen content to fit this in.